1 Corinthians

 Introduction

-Paul now turns his attention to another reported problem.
+Paul now turns his attention to another problem evident in the Corinthian congregation.
 A member has defrauded a fellow member, who in turn has taken the matter to the civil courts.
 Through statements of horror, rhetorical questions, threats and sarcasm, Paul condemns the church and the two members.
-Immorality in the church must be confronted and dealt with, but should not be taken to the civil authorities, as such action both trivializes the substance of the church (the saints will someday judge the world) and undermines the church before the world.
+Immorality in the church must be confronted and dealt with, and certainly should not be taken to the civil authorities, as such action both trivializes the nature of the church (the saints will someday judge the world).

 The passage